 There are some exceptional grills that are designed to perform heavy duty cooking tasks but are also ideal to use in small spaces.
 It is important to keep the thought in mind that a high quality grill is more reliable and valuable in the long run no matter how small the area is.
 So the $19.99 dollar grill is an idea to forget when looking for a compatible grill.

-One grill in particular that comes to mind when trying to find a grill that will work in a tight space is the Primo All in One Kamado Grill.
+One grill in particular that comes to mind when trying to find a grill that will work in a tight space is the Kamado Joe Ceramic Grill.
 The diameters of this particular grill are quite desirable for a small deck, yet the dynamics of the design will still allow large meats and ample moving space.
 This incredible grill is the answer to all the queries of one needing a substantial and full functioning grill as well as an attractive one.
 The Big Green Egg model also has fold out shelves that are perfect for setting ready-to-grill foods and condiments.

 There are some misconceptions when thinking of a high-quality electric grill.
 Most people think of this type of barbeque as a small inadequate source of grilling; however this is not the case with the Fire Magic electric grill.
 The super sleek and futuristic design offers the same power as a gas grill– just not the added smoke.
 The heat settings can get as hot as 725 degrees, which is more than enough heat to sear steaks.
 There are removable shelves to help add more versatility to the space and the grates are even dishwasher safe.